Standing knee-deep in cold water, swiftly moving

 "Is there no one who could save me?"
 I cried

-When I lost all hope to look
+And when I lost all hope to look

-someone took that heavy book from my hands
+Someone took that heavy book from my hands

-all its weight they set aside
+All it's weight they set aside

-after they had satisfied its demands
+After they had satisfied it's demands

 I felt white and black reverse

-and the lifting of a curse from my heart
+And the lifting of a curse from my heart

 Then like one receiving sight